 - Storytelling – so that they can share their knowledge of the customer

-- Marketing – to integrate the language of customers into their product messaging
+- Marketing – to integrate the language of customers into product messaging

-- Empathy – for developers and how they work; for customers and their pain points, and even for upper management, who juggle aggressive goals and impossible schedules.
+- Empathy – for engineers and how they work; for customers and their pain points, and even for upper management, who juggle aggressive goals and impossible schedules.

 Product managers are responsible for product vision, market research, competitive analysis, target market understanding and customer requirements, plus a roadmap of how to deliver the value.

 If you'd like to discuss why product managers should be at the centre of your organisation, then we'd be pleased to have an introductory call.Get in touch

 We discuss how each major cross-functional capability works in a customer-centric world in these other posts: